Mahsase94/site-issue-reporter/README.md

 A browser-based iPad prototype for magicplan field workers.
 The app allows a contractor on-site to report a space issue and send a structured async handoff to a remote expert without needing a live call.

 Built as a take-home design challenge for the Product Designer role at magicplan.
+Live Link: https://expert-reach-app.lovable.app

 ## Tech stack